codio-content/MySQL_Deleting/.guides/content/Omitting-WHERE-fae5.md

 SQL `TRUNCATE TABLE` statement lets you do just that and we will cover it in future sections.

-Ommitting `WHERE` however, it's not considered a good practice nor a convention.
+Omitting `WHERE` however, it's not considered a good practice nor a convention.

 |||